ni/measurement-plugin-converter-python/CONTRIBUTING.md

-# Contributing to *python-code-migration-utility*
+# Contributing to *ni-measurement-plugin-converter*

-Contributions to *python-code-migration-utility* are welcome from all!
+Contributions to *ni-measurement-plugin-converter* are welcome from all!

-*python-code-migration-utility* is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/ni-measurement-plugin-converter).
+*ni-measurement-plugin-converter* is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/ni-measurement-plugin-converter).

-*python-code-migration-utility* follows a pull-request model for development.
+*ni-measurement-plugin-converter* follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, clone this project, push a branch with your changes to your project, and then submit a pull request.